Logi-WA/Takeaway/README.md

 ## License

 - This project is licensed under the [MIT License](src/README.md).
-A copy of the license can be found in the LICENSE file.
 The MIT License allows for free use, modification, and distribution of this software, subject to the terms and conditions specified in the license.